eclipse-zenoh/zenoh-cpp/docs/templates.rst

 Base templates
 ==============

-There are two kinds of classes in zenoh-cpp: Copyable and Owned.
+There are two kinds of classes in zenoh-cpp: :cpp:class:`zenohcxx::Copyable` and :cpp:class:`zenohcxx::Owned`.

 Copyable types are the types which can be freely copied and passed by value.
 They either don't reference external resources or they reference resources